UK Today: Gradual demise

-Today
+Aftermath

-Due to the minimal regional broadcasting on BBC Two in England, it was not seen as cost-effective to create digital versions of these regions.
+By the early part of the 2000s it was decided not to carry any regional broadcasting on BBC Two in England as it is not seen as cost-effective to create digital versions of these regions.
 On satellite, this would have meant as many individual feeds of BBC Two as BBC One whilst in the case of digital terrestrial, a decision to encode all BBC services other than BBC One using the more efficient statistical multiplexing technique made it technically and economically much harder to provide variations without either equipping each regional centre with costly equipment or using the same method as for BBC One and suffering reduced picture quality as a result.
-Consequently, short BBC London bulletins continued to be broadcast throughout England on BBC Two.
+Consequently, short BBC London bulletins continued to be broadcast throughout England on BBC Two until all remaining England regional programming ended.

-In 2004, all regional news bulletins were moved to BBC One and in 2006, the last remaining regional programme, The Super League Show, shown in some northern regions was also moved.
-Although it was still technically possible for most regions to opt out on analogue, any variation in programming was now rare.
-The teletext service Ceefax, did still carry regional content on BBC Two until analogue switch-off, however.
-During the 2006 Commonwealth Games, BBC Breakfast was shown on BBC Two, so regional opt-outs on the digital variant in England were replaced by a newspaper review for digital viewers.
-During the Wimbledon tennis competitions of 2008, a scheduled news bulletin was moved to BBC Two.
-As some regions had already switched to digital-only TV, these areas received only BBC London News instead of their local news.
+In July 2003, all regional news bulletins were moved to BBC One and in 2006, the last remaining regional programme, The Super League Show, shown in some northern regions, was also moved.
+Also on 2006, during the 2006 Commonwealth Games, BBC Breakfast was shown on BBC Two so regional opt-outs on the digital variant in England were replaced by a newspaper review.
+After this, although it remained technically possible for most regions to opt out on analogue, any variation in programming on BBC Two in England finished although during the Wimbledon tennis competitions of 2008, a scheduled news bulletin was moved to BBC Two.
+As some regions had already switched to digital-only TV, these areas received BBC London News instead of their local news.
+Also, the teletext service Ceefax continued to carry regional content on BBC Two until analogue switch-off in 2012.